zenstackhq/zenstack-docs/docs/the-complete-guide/part1/4-enhancement.md

 ---

 In this chapter, we gave an abstract overview about Enhanced Prisma Client.
-In the next chapters, you'll see how each different kind of enhancement helps simplify your development work.
+In the next chapters, you'll see how each kind of enhancement helps simplify your development work.

+Let's roll on.